 To support Delegates, the mentoring advice and guidance from Generations For Peace Headquarters that began during the training continues, through email and phone contact, video conferencing, and field visits.

-The Delegates are given technical support, curriculum and promotional materials, but only very limited financial support.
+The Delegates are given technical support, curriculum and promotional materials, but only very limited financial support rephrasing for ease of understanding The Delegates are given technical support in addition to curriculum and promotional materials, but only very limited financial support.
 The emphasis is on Delegates developing relationships and securing support from local partners and stakeholders, using the skills they have learned: local partnerships are at the heart of our sustainability model.

 Only once Delegates have implemented approved Generations For Peace activities and met mutually-agreed targets, do they become certified as a Generations For Peace Pioneers.
 The aim is to successfully implement a programme cycle, within twelve to fifteen months, to be eligible for certification as a Generations For Peace Pioneer.

-Once certified as a Generations For Peace Pioneer, the journey for our volunteer continues as Generations For Peace continues:
+Once certified as a Generations For Peace Pioneer, our volunteers continue their journey as Generations For Peace continues to:

 - to support their programmes as they grow and evolve, supporting local registration and satellite offices once programmes reach critical mass